Infuzu/OQS/oqs-specification.md

 ## Conclusion
 The `OQS` language is designed to enhance ease of adoption, establish a system-neutral scripting solution, and ensure uniformity and straightforwardness.
 Your contributions and feedback on these guidelines are warmly welcomed to guarantee that `OQS` can adequately satisfy a broad spectrum of applications and remain adaptable for impending developments.

-## Authors and Contributors
-The `OQS` language and this specification are supported and maintained by [Infuzu](https://infuzu.com).

-Yidi Sprei is the founding author of `OQS` and wrote the first version of the specification.

-The following individuals are core maintainers of the Python OQS Implementation:
-- Yidi Sprei